aseprite/api/api/sprite.md

 ```

 Saves the sprite to the given file and mark the sprite as saved so
-closing it doesn't will ask to save changes.
+closing it will not ask to save changes.

 ## Sprite:saveCopyAs()